Childhood Biography presents the Full Story of an American Billionaire with the nickname “The Shark.”

 Larry Ellison Education:

-Research has it that Larry’s education background includes his studies at Eugene Field Elementary School in Chicago before progressing to Sullivan High School.
+Research has it that Larry’s educational background includes his studies at Eugene Field Elementary School in Chicago before progressing to Sullivan High School.

 While at the respective schools, Larry was an intelligent kid who had interests in complicated high-tech engineering subjects.